1. Parameters and their specification#

 Parameters values that control the optimisation should be specified

-in section [optim_params]
+in section [optim_params].

-specifies the method used for for parameter optimisation.If
+optim_methodspecifies the method used for for parameter optimisation.If

-then the Expectation Conditional Maximisation method is used (McLachlan and Krishnan [MK08], section 5.2).
+optim_method = ECMthen the Expectation Conditional Maximisation method is used (McLachlan and Krishnan [MK08], section 5.2).
 Here the M-step is broken into three conditional maximisation steps: maximisation of the lower bound wrt the embedding parameters (mstep-embedding), wrt the kernels parameters (mstep-kernels) and wrt the inducing points locations (mstep-indPointsLocs).
 Thus, one ECM iteration comprises one E-step (i.e., maximisation of the lower bound wrt the embedding parameters) followed by the three previous M-step conditional maximisation’s.If

-then the Multicycle ECM is used (McLachlan and Krishnan [MK08], section 5.3).
+optim_method = mECMthen the Multicycle ECM is used (McLachlan and Krishnan [MK08], section 5.3).
 Here one E-step maximisation is performed before each of the M-step conditional maximisation’s.
-Thus, one mECM iteration comprises estep, mstep-embedding, estep, mstep-kernels, estep, mstep-indPointsLocs.em_max_iter
+Thus, one mECM iteration comprises estep, mstep-embedding, estep, mstep-kernels, estep, mstep-indPointsLocs.em_max_iterinteger value specifying the maximum number of EM iterations.verboseboolean value indicating whether the optimisation should be verbose or silent.

 For each <step> in {estep,mstep_embedding,mstep_kernels,mstep_indPointsLocs}

-should contain items:
+section [optim_params] should contain items:

-line search is performed using the strong_wolfe method.
+<step>_estimateboolean value indicating whether<step>should be estimated or not.<step>_max_iterinteger value indicating the maximum number of iterations used bytorch.optim.LBFGSfor the optimisation of the<step>within one EM iteration.<step>_lrfloat value indicating the learning rate used bytorch.optim.LBFGSfor the optimisation of the<step>within one EM iteration.<step>_tolerance_gradfloat value indicating the termination tolerance on first-order optimality used bytorch.optim.LBFGSfor the optimisation of the<step>within one EM iteration.<step>_tolerance_changefloat value indicating the termination tolerance on function value per parameter changes used bytorch.optim.LBFGSfor the optimisation of the<step>within one EM iteration.<step>_line_search_fnstring value indicating the line search method used bytorch.optim.LBFGS.
+If<step>_line_search_fn=strong_wolfeline search is performed using the strong_wolfe method.
 If <step>_line_search_fn=None` line search is not used.params_spec["optim_params"] = { "n_quad": 200, "prior_cov_reg_param": 1e-5, # "optim_method": "ECM", "em_max_iter": 200, # "estep_estimate": True, "estep_max_iter": 20, "estep_lr": 1.0, "estep_tolerance_grad": 1e-7, "estep_tolerance_change": 1e-9, "estep_line_search_fn": "strong_wolfe", # "mstep_embedding_estimate": True, "mstep_embedding_max_iter": 20, "mstep_embedding_lr": 1.0, "mstep_embedding_tolerance_grad": 1e-7, "mstep_embedding_tolerance_change": 1e-9, "mstep_embedding_line_search_fn": "strong_wolfe", # "mstep_kernels_estimate": True, "mstep_kernels_max_iter": 20, "mstep_kernels_lr": 1.0, "mstep_kernels_tolerance_grad": 1e-7, "mstep_kernels_tolerance_change": 1e-9, "mstep_kernels_line_search_fn": "strong_wolfe", # "mstep_indpointslocs_estimate": True, "mstep_indpointslocs_max_iter": 20, "mstep_indpointslocs_lr": 1.0, "mstep_indpointslocs_tolerance_grad": 1e-7, "mstep_indpointslocs_tolerance_change": 1e-9, "mstep_indpointslocs_line_search_fn": "strong_wolfe", # "verbose": True, }

 1.3.1.
 Defaults#